 Dixie Holliday is a member of the Honors cohort of 2021 who is double majoring in Accounting and Spanish.
 Dixie aspires to one day work as an accountant for an organization in Spain.
 On campus, Dixie is a co-captain of the Color Guard and Winter Guard, a member of the Emory Activites Board, a Peer Educator, a member of the Multicultural Student Association, and a Blue & Gold Society Ambassador.
-In addition, Dixie is a Bonner Scholar and a Resident Advisor.
+In addition, Dixie is a Bonner Scholar.

 Q: What is the Honors Program to you?